flowx-ai/docs-flowx/docs/platform-deep-dive/plugins/custom-plugins/documents-plugin/using-documents-plugin/using-documents-plugin.md

 # Using the plugin

 Once you have deployed the Documents Plugin in your infrastructure, you can start creating various document templates.
-After selecting a document template, proceed to create a [**process definition**](../../../../../terms/flowx-process-definition) by including Kafka nodes and custom document-related actions in your process flow.
+After selecting a document template, proceed to create a [**process definition**](../../../../../terms/flowx-process-definition) by including [**Message Event Send/Message Event Receive**](../../../../../building-blocks/node/message-send-received-task-node.md) (Kafka nodes) and custom document-related actions in your process flow.

 The plugin offers the following actions:

-* Generating docs based on templates
+* Generating documents based on templates
 * Uploading documents
 * Converting documents
 * Splitting documents
 * Updating / deleting documents
 * Getting URLs to documents
 * Listing stored documents
-* OCR integration
+* OCR(Optical Character Recognition) Integration

 Before adding these actions to your [**process definition**](../../../../../terms/flowx-process-definition), follow these steps: